AI

 Here's how systematic AI is manifesting in the life sciences and biotech:

-• Drug Discovery and Development: Systematic AI in drug discovery involves utilising AI algorithms for various tasks, including virtual screening, target identification, lead optimisation, and pharmacological modelling.
-By analysing large-scale biological and chemical data, AI can expedite the drug discovery, identify promising drug candidates, and optimise therapeutic efficacy while minimising adverse effects.
+• Drug Discovery and Development: Systematic AI in drug discovery involves utilizing AI algorithms for various tasks, including virtual screening, target identification, lead optimization, and pharmacological modeling.
+By analyzing large-scale biological and chemical data, AI can expedite drug discovery, identify promising drug candidates, and optimize therapeutic efficacy while minimizing adverse effects.

-• Personalised Medicine: Systematic AI enables the development of personalised medicine approaches tailored to individual patient characteristics, such as genetic makeup, molecular profiles, and clinical history.
-AI algorithms analyse patient data to predict disease susceptibility, stratify patient populations, optimise treatment regimens, and identify biomarkers for early diagnosis and prognosis.
+• Personalized Medicine: Systematic AI enables the development of personalized medicine approaches tailored to individual patient characteristics, such as genetic makeup, molecular profiles, and clinical history.
+AI algorithms analyze patient data to predict disease susceptibility, stratify patient populations, optimize treatment regimens, and identify biomarkers for early diagnosis and prognosis.

 • Biomedical Imaging and Diagnostics: Systematic AI enhances biomedical imaging and diagnostics by enabling automated image analysis, feature extraction, and pattern recognition in medical images.
 AI-powered imaging techniques, such as deep learning-based image classification and segmentation, improve diagnostic accuracy, enable early disease detection, and guide treatment planning in radiology, pathology, and medical imaging.